Eleonore9/all-the-things/learning-python/install-python-3.md

 Several operating systems come with Python installed (usually Python 2).

+One way to install Python 3 alongside other Python scientific libraries is by downloading [Anaconda](https://docs.anaconda.com/anaconda/install/).

-If you do not have Python 3 install, here are information from [installation guides](https://docs.python-guide.org/starting/installation/):
+Otherwise, install Python 3 using the following information from [installation guides](https://docs.python-guide.org/starting/installation/):

 ## Install Python 3 on MacOS
 [Link](https://docs.python-guide.org/starting/install3/osx/#install3-osx)

-Open a Terminal window and type the following comman
+Open a Terminal window and type the following commands

 1) If you don't have a package manager, install Homebrew: